sgabre/CrazyUncleLab/HowTo/CI-CD.md

 An embedded system is a dedicated computing system integrated into a device for a specific real-time function.
 It combines **software**, **hardware**, and **mechanics**, with performance and reliability constraints.

+## What are the phases of an Embedded System Project ?

+[INSERT IMAGE]

+- Requirement Analysis
+- System Design
+- Development
+- Testing and Validation
+- Industrialization and Production
+- Deployment and Maintenance

 ## Verification & Validation